 The Nurse Corps Loan Repayment Program , one of the student loan forgiveness programs for nurses, can be a great help for nurses who find themselves overwhelmed by student loan debt .
 Read on to learn how the program works, including how much loan forgiveness it offers and how to qualify.

 Requirements for the Nurse Corps Loan Repayment Program

-Many U.S. residents go without needed treatment because there’s a shortage of health-care workers where they live.
-By participating in the program, you can realize your passion for providing much-needed care to people who really need it.
+Many U.S. residents go without needed treatment because there’s a shortage of healthcare workers where they live.
+By participating in the Nurse Corps Loan Repayment program, you can realize your passion for providing care to people who really need it.